How To Handle User Query Terms Correctly#

 Type: boolean

 If the phrase match should also search within the stemmed version of body and title.
-Per default false to return exact matches only.
+By default false to return exact matches only.
 A query "BP" should not match bps.

 Type: boolean